-498 Political Science Internship Program (4-12)
+498 Political Science Internship Program (8)

-Students apply the knowledge and skills learned in their classes politics-related internship.
-The field experience can be in, but is not limited to, government agencies at the local, state, and federal levels; law, law enforcement, non-profits, political parties, social service.
+Political science majors apply the knowledge and skills learned in their political science classes in a fulltime, semester-long internship.
+The field experience may be in government agencies at the local, state, and federal levels; law, law enforcement, non-profits, political parties, social service or another setting.
+Prerequisites: 8 semester hours of political science or consent.
+Offered on demand in the spring semester.